Safety Net Income Benefit (SNIB)

 Can a client receive an LOEC benefit and a SNIB payment?

-A client cannot receive an LOEC benefit if he/she is receiving SNIB payments.
+A client cannot receive an LOEC benefit if they are receiving SNIB payments.

 Transport Accident Act 1986 reference: s.54A(6), s.49 and s.50